 - Importance of HFHI - Providing a physical shelter is only one of the reasons why HFHI is so important for impoverished families.

-- A Closer Look at HFHI (PDF) – Find out how Habitat for Humanity generates funding and what they are working towards.
+- A Closer Look at HFHI (PDF) - Find out more about the humble beginnings of Habitat for Humanity and what they are working towards.

 - Volunteering with HFHI - A student volunteer describes how much her team learned by joining Habitat for Humanity.

 - Owning a Home - Home applicants must meet several requirements in order to be considered eligible for a house built through HFHI.